Welcome to Hampshire Narrow Gauge Railway Trust

 the Trust conserves and operates narrow gauge equipment dating back to the end of the nineteenth century.

-At Bursledon Brickworks Industrial Museum, efforts are focused on the once widespread narrow gauge railway in industry.
+At Bursledon Brickworks Museum Trust, efforts are focused on the once widespread narrow gauge railway in industry.
 Here the Trust's steam and petrol locomotives and many other varieties of rolling stock are kept, and see regular use both for work on the re-creation of a typical narrow gauge railway, demonstrated to visitors.
 Train rides are also provided on the two foot passenger line and 7¼ gauge miniature line.